How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 “It can be really easy to go online, buy supplies and freak out and then just stay on Facebook,” she said.
 “But stay up to date.”

-On college campuses, at a music conservatory, in Chinese restaurants, among the ranks of a famous dance troupe and on streets every day, Asians have reported a rise in aggressions micro and macro.
+— Be kind: On college campuses, at a music conservatory, in Chinese restaurants, among the ranks of a famous dance troupe and on streets every day, Asians have reported a rise in aggressions micro and macro.

-As coronavirus has spread, so too has the rise of anti-Asian prejudice.
+As coronavirus has spread, so too has anti-Asian prejudice.

 The World Health Organization has urged government agencies to do what they can to prevent discrimination against specific populations, since stigmatization can fuel the spread of the outbreak by driving marginalized individuals to hide infection and avoid seeking treatment.

 “Remember to not let fear override your common humanity about how you treat other people,” Brewer said.
 “Just remember we’re all in this together.
 This is a virus.
-It does not think, it is not planning.
+It does not think; it is not planning.
 We shouldn’t be blaming our neighbors or our fellow colleagues or people in the community because a virus happens to exist and is spreading.”

 The Washington Post’s Kim Bellware contributed to this report.